Gardens, (Green) Squares, and Parks in Paris

 The Jardin de l'Hôtel Salomon de Rothschild is an intrinsic feature of the Salomon-de-Rothschild estate.
 It has evolved from the magnificent rural mansion known as the “Folie Beaujon” (built by financier Nicolas Beaujon) with vineyards, vegetable gardens, parks, labyrinths, and ponds.

 The estate was partitioned over time, with the northern portion eventually falling under the possession of Baroness Salomon de Rothschild in 1873.
-Following her death, the baroness left the state both, the garden and her enormous art collection.
+Following her death, the baroness left the estate both the garden and her enormous art collection.

 A stairway on Place Georges-Guillaumin leads to the garden, offering a panoramic view of the entire garden and the hotel's exterior.
-The central lawn is surrounded by a gravel road and plants whereas the area near the entrance is more accessible by strollers and has several flower beds along the way.
+The central lawn is surrounded by a gravel road and plants, whereas the area near the entrance is more stroller-accessible and has several flower beds along the way.

 Address: 12 Av. de Friedland